team-project-collab/Logistics-App-Teamwork/README.md

 ## 🧾 Command Reference

 - Accepted timestamp format for the commands: `YYYY-MM-DD-HH:MM`.
 - The keyword `"now"` can be used to insert the current timestamp automatically.
+The keyword can also be used to add minutes or hours to the current time.
+Example: "now+5m", "now+3h".

 ### 📍 1.
 Route Setup